rubyonjets/jets/docs/_docs/routing/authorizers/authorizer-tips.md

     $ curl -H "WrongHeader: test" https://bxqim55nwg.execute-api.us-west-2.amazonaws.com/dev/protected/url
     {"message":"Unauthorized"}

 Remember even though you get a response.
 The response is from the AWS API Gateway side only.
 The request *never* hits your authorizer function.
 Please make sure to pass the header that matches what's configured for `identity_source`.
-Jets sets `Auth` as the default identify source header.
+Jets sets `Auth` as the default identity source header.

 ## Authorizer Type: Request